simon01239/ada/index.md

 ### Discrimination
 ![Top Speakers Brexit](/assets/img/Project_graphics/Discrimination_Distribution_percounry.png)

-First, we can observe a huge peak in January 2015, corresponding to the only peak in France.
+First, we can observe a huge peak in France January 2015.
 In addition, there are a few more peaks, more accentuated in the countries distributions.

 #### <center>January 2015</center>